-1 1 ~ 9.
-Community programs : Some respondents suggested strategies such as family recreation weekend programs, community competitions, and mentorship programs.
-10. Collaboration between schools and businesses: One respondent suggested a collaboration between local schools and the business community, starting from elementary school and continuing through college or trade school.
-1. Affordability and Access to Resources: Many responses emphasize the need for affordable housing, healthcare, and childcare.
-There is a clear call for government-subsidized services to meet these needs.
-2. Education and Training: Respondents highlight the importance of vocational training and specialized educational programs to prepare individuals for high-quality jobs.
-They also call for increased support for economically disadvantaged communities, including access to higher r education.
-3. Job Creation : Several suggestions focus on the creation of new jobs, specifically in environmentally friendly industries or sectors promoting a healthy, clean environment.
-Others suggest opening jobs for retired individuals and creating opportunities in research and development companies.
-4. Promoting Equity: Strategies include improving representation in decision- making processes, providing low-interest loans for people of color, and relief from over-policing.
-Mentoring, career counseling, and financial planning are also proposed to help individuals advance in their careers.
-5. Tax Policies and Financial Incentives: Some respondents recommend using tax benefits and increases to promote environmental responsibility and to support underinvested occupations.
-6. Transportation and Infrastructure: A couple of responses suggest improvements in public transport and encouraging the use of electric bikes for commuting.
-There are also calls for adjusting zoning laws to facilitate denser housing.
-7. ' . vocational training and access to financing programs for micro-businesses are recommended.
-There's also a suggestion for creating an environment that encourages the exchange of ideas and knowledge among community 0 members. δ.
-Support for Seniors: Proposals include additional information and education on medical-related topics, senior health, and programs at - existing family resource centers.
-9. Mental Health Services: One respondent suggests providing more resources for mental health services to address the impacts of isolation and depression.
-10. Technology and Innovation: Recommendations include creating a base for computer technology and promoting industries that create energy- Ages 65 & Older efficient products.
-0 economic, physical and mental health, and environmental equity?
-Possible examples are being proficient in English, affordable and reliable childcare, education.
+- 9. Community programs: Some respondents suggested strategies such as family recreation weekend programs, community competitions, and mentorship programs. - 10.
+Collaboration between schools and businesses: One respondent suggested a collaboration between local schools and the business community, starting from elementary school and continuing through college or trade school. - 1.
+Affordability and Access to Resources: Many responses emphasize the need for affordable housing, healthcare, and childcare.
+There is a clear call for government-subsidized services to meet these needs. - Education and Training: Respondents highlight the importance of vocational training and specialized educational programs to prepare individuals for high-quality jobs.
+They also call for increased support for economically disadvantaged communities, including access to higher education. - Job Creation: Several suggestions focus on the creation of new jobs, specifically in environmentally friendly industries or sectors promoting a healthy, clean environment.
+Others suggest opening jobs for retired individuals and creating opportunities in research and development companies. - 4.
+Promoting Equity: Strategies include improving representation in decision-making processes, providing low-interest loans for people of color, and relief from over-policing.
+Mentoring, career counseling, and financial planning are also proposed to help individuals advance in their careers. - Tax Policies and Financial Incentives: Some respondents recommend using tax benefits and increases to promote environmental responsibility and to support underinvested occupations. - Transportation and Infrastructure: A couple of responses suggest improvements in public transport and encouraging the use of electric bikes for commuting.
+There are also calls for adjusting zoning laws to facilitate denser housing. - 7.
+Support for Small Businesses and Entrepreneurship: Short-term vocational training and access to financing programs for micro-businesses are recommended.
+There's also a suggestion for creating an environment that encourages the exchange of ideas and knowledge among community members. - 8.
+Support for Seniors: Proposals include additional information and education on medical-related topics, senior health, and programs at existing family resource centers. - 9.
+Mental Health Services: One respondent suggests providing more resources for mental health services to address the impacts of isolation and depression. - Technology and Innovation: Recommendations include creating a base for computer technology and promoting industries that create energyefficient products.